 I was a committee member of the Pavillion Pre-School committee for 4 years, I held roles such as fundraiser and secretary which may benefit the committee.
 This previous experience showed me how important it is to support the school staff in order to effectively run a school and create a successful learning environment.
 I also believe that part of the role of a parent governor is to represent parents and relay their opinions to the rest of the governing body and the senior management team.

-Judith Bennett O.B.E. – Chair of the Teaching and Learning Committee/Safeguarding Governor
+Judith Bennett OBE – Chair of the Teaching & Learning Committee, New Governor Mentor

-I came to teach in Oxfordshire in 1972 and moved to Chalgrove in 1980.
-I have been a Governor at the school since 1993, having been a secondary school governor during my teaching career.
+We moved to Chalgrove in 1980 and I became a Governor at the school in 1993, having been a secondary school governor during my teaching career.

-Becoming a governor at Chalgrove coincided with leaving teaching and gave me the opportunity to remain involved in education, which had been my professional life for 25 years.
-It gave me the means to continue to make a contribution.
-It also led me to work with the Oxfordshire Governors’ Association and the National Governors’ Association.
+Becoming a governor at Chalgrove coincided with leaving teaching and moving into publishing, and gave me the opportunity to remain involved in education, which had been my professional life for 25 years.
+It provided the means to continue to make a contribution.
+It also led me to become a founding member of the Oxfordshire Governors’ Association and of the National Governors’ Association.
 My time as Chair of the NGA gave me the chance to learn about governing bodies across the country, their shared concerns and their shared fulfilment in the role.
 Over many years, I have worked as a governor trainer for Oxfordshire and Hackney; I am a Local Leader in Governance, working schools and governing bodies in need of support.
 In 2015, I was amazed but honoured to be awarded an OBE for Services to Education.

-Over the years, I have been involved in the appointment of three Headteachers, and I led the governing body through a successful Ofsted in 2003.
+Over the years, I have been involved in the appointment of three Headteachers, and, as Chair, I led the governing body through a successful Ofsted in 2003.
 I am Vice Chair of the Acer Trust Board.

 Being a governor is one of the most challenging but also most worthwhile roles any volunteer can perform.
 It is an immense privilege to play a part in the education of future generations.
 I feel a real delight in Chalgrove School and its children.
 Watching it flourish has been a source of pleasure and pride.